Egyptian Goddess Hathor – Origin Story, Depictions & Importance

 The article below provides a quick look at the Egyptian goddess Hathor, the sky goddess of fertility, love and happiness.

-Goddess of: The sky, women, fertility, and love and joy
+Goddess of: The sky, women, fertility, music, love and joy

 Meaning of the name: “estate of Horus”